 Boswens menhir and, in the distance, Chûn Quoit

-In this map we are dealing with straight alignments of ancient sites, not with energy-lines that earth energy dowsers and intuitives can pick up.
+On the Map of Ancient West Penwith we are dealing with straight alignments of ancient sites, not with energy-lines that earth energy dowsers and intuitives can pick up.
 These are different and should not be confused, though both of them contribute to the geomantic wholeness shown in the patterns of ancient sites in the landscape.

 Ancient sites were located very deliberately, not just randomly in pleasant places or wherever their builders fancied.
 Alignments between sites are decidedly accurate, clearly playing a key part in the choice of locations for sites and the reasons why many menhirs, stone circles, mounds, rounds and other sites exist - though a range of factors come into play, outlined on the next page.